henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 ## Autograder

-**[Feb.18th update]** The autograder has been released, you can submit your tarball to [Assignment 2 - HTTP Streaming Proxy](http://projgw.cse.cuhk.edu.hk:2913/).

 The Autograder is not a debugging tool.
-You only have **5 submissions** per day.
+You only have **10 submissions** per day.
 You can and should design tests to fully test your proxy server and DNS server.

 You will be submitting a tarball to the Autograder.
 You can create this tarball by running the following command:
 ```bash